 Here’s an example.
 A birthday basket with items purchased by a hobbyist from a retail store may cost $60.
 The same birthday basket items purchased by a professional designer from a wholesaler may cost $20.

 How much will a hobbyist charge a customer?
 If there is to be profit, the cost will be much higher than $60, but how much higher?
-That depends on the hobbyist, and hopefully she adds costs for time, labor, and expenses.
+That depends on the hobbyist, who might not she add costs for time, labor, and expenses.
 The professional designer can charge $60 but may charge more due to calculations (time, labor, and expenses) already established within her business.

 Profit for one person in the gift basket business is different for another.
 You realize, from the example and initial question ($19 versus $25), that if you’re not careful a profit can actually be a loss.

 Aside from that, the big issue for new gift basket makers, whether hobbyists or professionals, is determining what to charge.
 Thankfully, the answer is no longer a mystery.
 The article, Three Easy Ways to Calculate Gift Basket Pricing, provides insight.
 The same is true about the six week Start Your Own Gift Basket Business course that I teach online.
 In that course I help each student determine what to charge.

 A standard profit rate is charging three times more than what you paid for everything, and I mean every piece of shred plus time, labor, and expenses.
 However, standard isn’t always the norm.
 Profit also accounts for location, customization, personalization, and last-minute orders.

 If customers want gift cards, fruit, and other items you don’t normally stock, you have to buy those items.
 That’s under the customization banner, and profit goes up if you purchase such items due to research, time, and travel costs.